 Dr. Anthony Sutton is the Community Food Facilitator for the MSLN.
 He recently completed his Ph.D. in Ecology and Environmental Sciences at the University of Maine where he focused on Wabanaki food systems.
 This focus required understanding how community involvement and feedback can shape research to support robust fisheries and healthy communities.
 He sees a natural extension of his work with the MSLN due to Maine’s local approach to shellfish management.
 Sutton’s role with the MSLN supports a broad range of identities as shellfish provides economic opportunities and ways to feed Mainers.

-Gabrielle Hillyer is the Project Coordinator of the MSLN, and a Ph.D. student in the School of Ecology and Environmental Sciences in the National Research Traineeship Program at the University of Maine Orono.
+Gabrielle Hillyer is the Project Coordinator of the MSLN, and a Ph.D. candidate in the School of Ecology and Environmental Sciences in the National Research Traineeship Program at the University of Maine Orono.
 Her focus is on the multiple levels of coastal resilience and engaged research, specifically understanding how science can be better communicated to encourage local management changes.
 Her work spans multiple sectors of the shellfish industry, including presenting at Shellfish Focus Day, working with bucket drifters to help understand water quality issues in Waldoboro, ME and Thomaston, ME, and maintaining a presence at the Shellfish Advisory Council Meetings.
 She received Master’s of Science for Marine Policy and Oceanography at UMaine in 2019.

 We regularly work with graduate and undergraduate students who contribute to network efforts focused on shellfishing.
 Meet some of the current and past members of our student team: